 Battery and Electronics

 The lithium ion battery will require recharging with use as the battery will drain with time and after a number of shifts.
 The charger (Shimano SM-BCR1) is a dedicated unit for this system, and should not be used for other batteries (Figure 36).

-As the battery loses power, the amount of remaining charge will be indicated by the shift mode switch.
+There are two places to check the remaining battery charge.
+One is the flight deck display at the handlebar harness.
+A second method is to press and hold any shift switch until an indictor light comes on at the handlebar harness.
 The upper indicator light will flash when the button is pressed.
 A full battery charge will show a green light for 2 seconds.
 A 50% battery charge will flash green five times (Figure 37).
 A 25% battery charge will illuminate red for only 2 seconds.
 A battery with effectively 0% charge will flash red five times.
 If there is no charge in the battery, the derailleurs will stay in the last gear they were shifted to.

 The battery may take approximately 1.5 hours to fully charge, and the orange charging indictor light will turn off.

 Shimano offers a diagnostic electronic system checker for the Di2 system.
 This is item number SM-EC79 and is available from Shimano (Figure 38).